 During the research, patients without diabetes were selected because they have insignificant blood glucose fluctuations.
 The goal was to detect even the smallest changes in glucose concentration.
 It is expected that the machine learning algorithm would detect greater changes in concentrations with greater accuracy.
 The maximum value of glucose recorded during the research was 15.7 mmol/l, which is outside the range of normal values in the blood, while the minimum value was 3.9 mmol/l.
-The study included 15 non-diabetic male patients with end-stage renal disease on HD.
+The study included 15 non-diabetic male patients, with ESRD on hemodialysis (HD).
 All HD treatments were performed under the standard protocol, including ultrafiltration rates prescribed to remove the interdialytic weight gain.
-Dialysis was performed using Dialog+ Adimea (B. Braun Avitum AG, Melsungen, Germany) machines.
-The dialysate contained Na+ 138 mmol/L, Cl- 110.5 mmol/l, K+ 2 mmol/l, Ca++ 1.75 mmol/l or 1.5 mmol/l, Mg++ 1 mmol/l, CH2COO- 3 mmol/l, HCO2- 32 mmol/l, glucose 1 g/l.
-The mean dialysate flow was 500 ml/minute, and mean effective blood flow was 300 ml/minute.
-All the patients were dialyzed via arterio-venous fistulas using a two-needle system.
-The Ethics Committee of the Dr Dragiša Mišović - Dedinje University Hospital Center, where the study was performed, reviewed the study protocols and all patients provided an informed consent before participating.
+Dialysis was performed using Dialog+ Adimea, (BBraun Avitum AG, 34209 Melsungen, Germany) machines.
+The dialysate contained Na+ 138 mmol/L, Cl- 110.5 mmol/l, K+ 2 mmol/l, Ca++ 1.75 mmol/l or 1.50 mmol/l, Mg++ 1 mmol/l, CH3COO- 3 mmol/l, HCO3- 32 mmol/l, glucose 1g/l.
+The mean dialysate flow was 500 ml/min, and mean effective blood flow was 300 ml/min.
+All patients were dialyzed via arterio-venous fistulas using a twoneedle system.
+The Ethics Committee of the University Hospital Center "Dr Dragiša Mišović - Dedinje", where the study was performed, reviewed the study protocols and all patients provided an informed consent before participating.

-Sample collection
+Sample Collection